Peter King's last Monday Morning Quarterback at SI

 I asked Brady if he could spare one hour the week after the game, while his memory was fresh, to tell the story of the comeback of comebacks.
 He said okay, and we agreed to meet early Sunday afternoon, seven days after the game, at Brady’s hideaway in Montana.
 After I landed in Montana, on the one-hour drive to see Brady, Mravic and I talked, and he thought I should break this into two parts.
 Just too much stuff there.
 He said Chris Stone, the big boss, feels that way too.
 It didn’t feel right to me, but one thing I’ve learned in five years on this team is this: Listening is something I was bad at when I started the site in 2013.
 I think I’ve gotten better.
 This time I heard Mravic and Stone, and they were right—it would be a mistake to lead my Monday column with a 9,000-word Brady opus.
 Better to break it into two pieces, which would allow me to not just mash out an important story in a few hours.
 I would do a two-part series and if I was lucky enough, a long podcast with Brady as well.

 I was driving away … and thought, I’ve got all this tape of an interview to get transcribed.
 How would I do that?
 I called two of my backbones, Kalyn Kahler and Emily Kaplan, and asked for their help.
 I hardly had to ask.
-Down the mountain from Brady, I stopped in some little town and got WiFi, and sent the entire 86 minutes.
-I sent at 5:15 p.m.
+Down the mountain from Brady, I stopped in some little town and got WiFi, and sent the entire 86 minutes, at 5:15 p.m.
 Eastern.
 Emily and Kalyn divvied it up.
-By 10 ET that night, in time for me to write for Monday, Kalyn and Emily, who had dropped everything, had the transcriptions to me—18,000 words worth.
+By 10 ET that night, in time for me to write for Monday, Kalyn and Emily, who had dropped everything, had the transcriptions to me—18,000 words’ worth.
 No money.
 No overtime.
 They just cared enough about a story to give up their Sundays to work for the team.
 I’ll remember that experience with Brady on a mountain in Montana for a long time.
 I’ll remember the selflessness of the team longer.
 All of us who have been sportswriters understand the business: We’re essentially independent contractors.
 It’s almost always up to us and us alone—which makes the times we’ve teamed together so rewarding to me.
 Kahler, Kaplan, Mravic, Stone … all played a big part in that day.

-And so a great core will live on, and will bring you the smartest and distinctive pro football coverage in the world.
+And so a great core will live on, and will bring you the smartest and most distinctive pro football coverage in the world.
 I’m so proud I got a chance to work with such a great group.

-• Thank you, fact-checkers at the magazine and the business team led by Danny Lee and the web team led by Mark McClusky and Ryan Hunt and Ben Eagle, and to so many others at the magazine and SI.com and the web world I owe thanks.
+• Thank you, fact-checkers and writers and editors at SI, and the business team led by Danny Lee, and the web team led by Mark McClusky and Ryan Hunt and Ben Eagle, and so many others at the magazine and SI.com and the web world to whom I owe a debt of gratitude.
 You worked as hard as I did to make this idea work.
 I so admire your dedication.

 • Thank you, The MMQB.